 This is especially useful for debugging failed steps.
 By clicking a command in the list, you can jump to the point in the video in which it executed and the failure occurred.

-In addition to video timestamps are screenshots, one for each URL navigated by the script.
+In addition to video timestamps you can view screenshots, one for each URL navigated by the script.
 The screenshot icon is located to the right of each URL.
 No screenshots are recorded after a go or open action that goes to a different domain; to work around this, close and reopen the extension after going to a new domain.

 And to the right of each screenshot icon is a link icon which you can click to copy the URL to your own clipboard.

 Look for a Webdriver closed command to appear at the end of the list.
 If this command does not appear, then there was a problem with the test.